Taylor Energy to pay millions in settlement of longest-running oil spill in U.S. history

 Taylor Energy to pay millions in settlement and drop its lawsuits against the U.S.

-The DOJ revealed in its statement that Taylor Energy will pay over $43 million under the proposed consent decree — all of the company’s available remaining assets — allocated as follows: $15 million as a civil penalty, $16.5 million for NRD, and over $12 million for Coast Guard removal costs.
+The DOJ revealed in its statement that Taylor Energy would pay over $43 million under the proposed consent decree — all of the company’s available remaining assets — allocated as follows: $15 million as a civil penalty, $16.5 million for NRD, and over $12 million for Coast Guard removal costs.
 The State of Louisiana is a co-trustee for natural resources impacted by the spill and the NRD money is a joint recovery by the federal and state trustees.

 Nicole LeBoeuf, Director of NOAA’s National Ocean Service, commented: “This settlement represents an important down payment to address impacts from the longest-running oil spill in U.S. history.
 Millions of Americans along the Gulf Coast depend on healthy coastal ecosystems.
 NOAA and our co-trustees look forward to working in partnership with the National Pollution Funds Center to ensure the region and the ecosystem can recover from this ongoing tragedy.”